VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 As these methods are not part of the exposed interface they are subject to change.

-update_config( config_name, action, contents=None, trigger_callback=True ) - called by the platform when a configuration was changed by some method other than the Agent changing the configuration itself.
+config.update( config_name, action, contents=None, trigger_callback=True ) - called by the platform when a configuration was changed by some method other than the Agent changing the configuration itself.
 Trigger callback tells the agent whether or not to call any callbacks associate with the configuration.

+Notes on trigger_callback
+*************************

+As the configuration subsystem calls all callbacks in the "onconfig" phase and none are called beforehand the trigger_callback setting is effectively ignored if an agent sets a configuration or default configuration before the end of the "onstart" phase.

 Platform Configuration Store
 ----------------------------